foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/board/emsdp.rst

 Run Your First Program
 ^^^^^^^^^^^^^^^^^^^^^^
-By setting up the board, you are now ready to run your first program on ARC EM SDP. please refer to example `example_blinky` for further details.
+By setting up the board, you are now ready to run your first program on |emsdp|. please refer to example `example_blinky` for further details.
 Build and download the example using either MetaWare or GNU.
 The command is shown below:

 .. code-block:: console